gsilvamartin/zero-mq-examples/README.md

 - `ZeroMQ.PubSub`: Example implementation of the PUB-SUB pattern.
 - `ZeroMQ.ReqRep`: Example implementation of the REQ-REP pattern.
 - `ZeroMQ.PushPull`: Example implementation of the PUSH-PULL pattern.
+- `ZeroMQ.PairSocket`: Example implementation of the PUSH-PULL pattern.

 ## How to Run the Examples